apify/apify-docs/content/academy/puppeteer_playwright/proxies.md

 ---
-title: VI - Using proxies
+title: V - Using proxies
 description: Understand how to use proxies in your Puppeteer and Playwright requests, as well as a couple of the most common use cases for proxies.
 menuWeight: 7.6
 paths: